alinnman/celestial-navigation/maths/sphere-proof.2.md

 Before going through this text you may look up a [description of the fundamental axioms](axioms.md) you need to observe and agree on.

+## Initial remark: Horizon distance

+It is easy to see that horizon dip for a sphere (in arcminutes) always is the same a the **distance to the horizon in nautical miles**.
+So the proof presented here can **also be used** for measurements based on observations of the distance to the horizon/terminator.

 ## Given Information

 - Observed horizon dip formula: **$d \approx k\sqrt{h}$**